DeadstarIII/Calculator/README.md

 # Disclaimer - Sarcastic asf

 # Not getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was not bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Not available Scripts